-After a three-year gap in data collection, during which the EL2 Lab has been analyzing and publishing data from the Early Education Longitudinal Study (EELS-I), we are excited to announce the launch of the Extended Education Longitudinal Study (EELS-II).
+After a four-year gap in data collection, during which the EL2 Lab has been analyzing and publishing data from the Early Education Longitudinal Study (EELS-I), we are excited to announce the launch of the Extended Education Longitudinal Study (EELS-II).
 Funded in part by a Priority Research Fund grant from Gallaudet's Research Support and International Affairs group, EL2 will launch a follow-up study of the EELS-I participants, again visiting their schools and conducting achievement assessments in the areas of Literacy, Numerical Cognition and Mathematics, and Writing.
 Combined with EELS-I data, this new data will allow us to thoroughly examine the relationships among early education school, home, and child characteristics, and achievement in late-elementary and middle school.

 Language, Mathematics, Cognition, and Learning: